 I am forever grateful to my teachers, and I am honored to carry on the tradition of sharing this rich practice.
 I believe that yoga is equal parts science and magic.
 The tools of practice when consistency applied can lead to greater balance, ease and contentment in daily living.
 Beyond that, sincere and open students will inevitably find treasures they never expected.

-My yoga classes are sweaty and soulful, striking a balance between dynamic flow and sweet stillness.
+My yoga classes are precise yet playful, striking a balance between dynamic flow and sweet stillness.
 My job as a teacher is to share the tools of this practice with clarity and accessibility then create space for the yoga to happen.
 It’s our job as students to show up and listen, not simply to what a teacher is saying, but to what the yoga is trying to teach us.